ZooKeys

 ZooKeys is a peer-reviewed open access scientific journal covering zoological taxonomy, phylogeny, and biogeography.
-It was established in 2008 and the editor-in-chief is Terry Erwin (Smithsonian Institution).
+It was established in 2008 and the founding editor-in-chief was Terry Erwin (Smithsonian Institution) until his death in 2020.
+In December 2023, Torsten Dikow was appointed the new editor-in-chief.
 It is published by Pensoft Publishers.

 ZooKeys provides all new taxa to the Encyclopedia of Life on the day of publication.